dschonholtz/PETAL/README.md

 to help you get started.

 1. Make sure that Boost and OpenCV are installed in C:/local/ as that is where the new cmake file will reference them from.
+You also need the visual studio 2015 build tools which can be found in the visual studio installer with the tag v140.

 		Boost should be named: boost_1_62_0
 		and OpenCV should be named: opencv-3.1.0